K.I.S.S. (Kennesaw Improv Society, Stupid!)

 Improv Dangerously is the mantra of the organization, popularly known as “Kennesaw Improv Society, Stupid!” or “K.I.S.S.”.
 No blood, no foul.
 Sidesplitting, surprising, and sometimes, absolutely silly.
 Keep your hands inside the ride, folks.
 Buckle up.

-ALL-SKATES takes place most Tuesday evenings at 8:00 pm, during which time participants play with various improvisation formats and methods.
+ALL-SKATES takes place on Tuesday evenings as scheduled, usually twice each month at 8:00 pm, during which time participants play with various improvisation formats and methods.
 ALL KSU students are welcome, member of the ensemble or not.
 Come one, come all.

 The ensemble meets separately to rehearse improv formats and scenarios, honing their skills in preparation for various performances.